SodaStream warns on results as U.S. sales lose fizz, shares fall

-(Reuters) - SodaStream International Ltd (SODA.O), a manufacturer of home soda making appliances, estimated 2013 results below its previous forecast due to sluggish U.S. holiday season sales, wiping out a quarter of the company’s market value on Monday.
+Jan 13 (Reuters) - SodaStream International Ltd, a manufacturer of home soda making appliances, estimated 2013 results below its previous forecast due to sluggish U.S. holiday season sales, wiping out a quarter of the company’s market value on Monday.

 SodaStream said it expected the first half of 2014 to be challenging as lower selling prices and high product costs continued to hurt margins.